SpooshDoosh/Milestone-Project-2-Ubuntu-Holidays/README.md

 * ## Structure
   * Existing Features:
-    * Four web pages:
+    * Five web pages:
       - Home Page - Users can find a description about the company and the destinations we provide holidays to.
-      - Cape Town Page - Users can find information about Cape Town, the package options for Cape Town, a map to browse through other attractions / accomodations, and local current weather.
+      - Cape Town Page - Users can find information about Cape Town, the package options for Cape Town and a button linking to a map to browse through other attractions / accomodations.
-      - Durban Page - Users can find information about Durban, the package options for Durban, a map to browse through other attractions / accomodations, and local current weather.
+      - Durban Page - Users can find information about Durban, the package options for Durban and a button linking to a map to browse through other attractions / accomodations.
+      - Map Page - Users can browse a map of suggested attractions, accomomodations and restaurants as well as browse all other points of interest beyond our suggestions.
       - Contact Us Page - Users can contact the company through the contact form or find other points of contact.
-    * Users can find all social media links and contact information within the footer of every page.
+    * Users can find all social media links, subscribe to newsletter and contact information within the footer of every page.
 Social media links open in new tabs.
     * Users will receive a 404 Page if they attempt to direct to a page which does not exist.
     * Navigation:
       * Users can land on any page of the website and find what they need within 3 clicks.
       * Navigation bar is available on every page and has links to all pages.
-      * Home page has buttons linking to Cape Town page and Durban page.
+      * Home page has buttons linking to Cape Town page, Durban page and Map page.
-      * Cape Town page has a button on each package that will take user to the contact form.
+      * Cape Town page has a button on each package that will take user to the contact form or map.
-      * Durban page has a button on each package that will take user to the contact form.
+      * Durban page has a button on each package that will take user to the contact form or map.
       * The Send button on the contact form will submit the form and confirm to the user that the form has been submitted succesfully.
       * User is redirected to Home Page when clicking on the logo.

   * Future Features:
     * Add the ability to view flights to the destination so that users can select a particular flight or route.
     * Add live web chat function to prevent waiting times for responses from form submissions.
+    * Add a filtered search to be used with the map.

 * ## Skeleton
   * Wireframes:
     - Mobile: [Home](assets/wireframes/Home%20-%20mobile.png) | [Cape Town](assets/wireframes/Cape%20Town%20-%20mobile.png) | [Durban](assets/wireframes/Durban%20-%20mobile.png) | [Contact Us](assets/wireframes/Contact%20-%20mobile.png)
     - Tablet: [Home](assets/wireframes/Home%20-%20tablet.png) | [Cape Town](assets/wireframes/Cape%20Town%20-%20tablet.png) | [Durban](assets/wireframes/Durban%20-%20tablet.png) | [Contact Us](assets/wireframes/Contact%20-%20tablet.png)
     - Desktop: [Home](assets/wireframes/Home%20-%20desktop.png) | [Cape Town](assets/wireframes/Cape%20Town%20-%20desktop.png) | [Durban](assets/wireframes/Durban%20-%20desktop.png) | [Contact Us](assets/wireframes/Contact%20-%20desktop.png)

+    - The maps were removed from the original design and placed on their own webpage due to difficulties getting two separate maps to load at different center positions.

   * Sitemap:
     * All pages navigate to eachother through the use of buttons or the navigation bar.